MelonKony/millmint/site/characters/yo/_index.md

 ---
 {{<note gray>}}
-Yo Queismesnah is [Cobian's](/characters/cobian/) older brother.
+Yo Queismesnah is [[Cobian]]'s older brother.
 He's moved out of home and spends most of his time travelling and partying.
 He now lives in the [[Cama]].
 {{</note>}}